 - Research in Health & Rehabilitation Sciences can be done with any of our faculty and may be done for academic research credit, to gain research experience, as a paid position (if applicable), and/or used to complete the graduation with Research Distinction requirement (see below).

-- Undergraduate Research in the College of Dentistry houses information about research opportunities within the CoD
+- Undergraduate Research in the College of Dentistry houses information about research opportunities within the College of Dentistry.

 - Research in the College of Public Health is available to Public Health students and may be available for students with a Global Public Health minor.